cincheo/jsweet/doc/jsweet-language-specifications.md

 Point p1 = new Point() {{ x=1; y=1; }};
 ```

+This object creation mechanism is a TypeScript/JavaScript mechanism and shall not be confused with anonymous classes, which is a Java-like construction.

+Note also that, for each object, JSweet keeps track of which interface it was created from and of all the potential interfaces implemented by its class.
+This interface tracking system is implemented as a special object property called `__interfaces`.
+Using that property, JSweet allows the use of the `instanceof` operator on interfaces, exactly like in Java, as we will see later in this document.

 #### Optional fields

 Interfaces can define *optional fields*, which are used to report errors when the programmer forgets to initialize a mandatory field in an object.
 Supporting optional fields in JSweet is done through the use of `@jsweet.lang.Optional` annotations.
 For instance: